 If you’ve been at any human resources related event in the last few years, you know how important learning and development is.
-We live in a complex world, and many of our jobs are ever changing.
+We live in a complex world, and many of our jobs are ever-changing.
 We understand that the world of work is always morphing and we need our employees to keep up with the times.
 If your L&D department needs help ASAP, here are some creative ideas to encourage your employees to learn more.

 1. Build An Office Library

+If you want to encourage your employees to learn, you should start with the easiest tasks: reading.
 One of the easiest ways to learn is through personal development or self-help books.
 These are easy to purchase on Amazon or at your local bookstore.
 Go on the honor system for books being returned.
 Fill the shelves with popular self-help books or essential books in your industry.

 Let Your Employees Contribute To The Library